Thekua

-Thekua (also spelt as Thokwa or Thekariis), also known as Khajuria, Tikari and Thokni, is an Indo-Nepalese sweet dish popular in Southern Nepal and the Indian states of Bihar, Jharkhand and eastern Uttar Pradesh.
+Thekua, thokwa or thekariis, also known as khajuria, tikari and thokni, is an Indo-Nepalese sweet dish popular in Southern Nepal and the Indian states of Bihar, Jharkhand and eastern Uttar Pradesh.
 Thekua is a revered prasada, offering to god, during Chhath puja.
 It has been used as a sweet snack for centuries in these places.

 It is widely and popularly used as a 'Koseli Sandesh' (also called Bhojani) in local ancient-traditional culture.
 'Kosheli' (it may be fruits, sweets or any edible/potable goods).
 A 'Koseli' is something which a guest brings to someone's home when he/she arrives there.

+History

+Thekua, dating back around 3,700 years to the Rigvedic period (1500-1000 BCE), is referred to as 'Apupa' in the Rigveda.
+Made with wheat flour, jaggery, milk, and ghee, it was first used for its medicinal benefits and later became a traditional offering to the Sun God during Chhath Puja.